neynt/neynt.ca/content/wkrpt3/index.md

   released 2014.
 As usual, there is a 40-year gap between the invention of an incredibly useful language feature in academia and its appearance in the mainstream.

+[^rust]: While it was once believed that garbage collection is necessary to have closures, the programming language Rust implements closures without a garbage collector by keeping track of references using its ownership system.

 [^typed_arrays]: Although there are now typed arrays that can store integers and floats.